fishbrain/fishbars/README.md

     temperature
     speed

 Translate is used as in the "getting started"-example above.
-Given a string as `locale` in `registerHelpers`, that key is looked up when `translate` is called on an object in the template.
+Given a string as `language` in `registerHelpers`, that key is looked up when `translate` is called on an object in the template.
 You can use any language code you want to; to the function it's just a key in a lookup.

 The remaining four functions are used to convert a number (given in SI-units) to a string representation in the configured unit, including the unit abbreviation.
 For example, getting my length in feet would go like this: